TheAllAmericanBoysChorus/AABC2wp.dev/wp-content/plugins/advanced-recent-posts/readme.txt

 6. This is result of shortcode on the website

 == Changelog ==

+= 0.6.14 =
+* Added support of post offset.
+* Added ability to exclude the current post if the shortcode inserted in the post content or near.
+* Added ability to display Read more link after excerpt in Responsive Grid Layout.
+* Added ability to open links in the same or new window.
+* Added support of post subtitles (both for shortcodes and widgets).
+* Added the ability (both in shortcodes and widgets) to display only the posts of those categories that belong to the post on the page.
+* Deep code refactoring

 = 0.6.13 =
 * Added embedded video support.
 Now embedded video can be displayed instead of Featured Image in Responsive Grid Layout